gatperdut/bg-partner/README.md

 # BGPartner

 BGPartner (Baldur's Gate Partner) is a Linux/Windows (64 and 32 bits respectively) companion tool for the 2.6.6 versions of Baldur's Gate and Baldur's Gate II: Shadows of Amn.
-It produces overlays on user-selected creatures detailing their stats and effects.
+It produces overlays on user-selected creatures detailing their stats and active effects.

 It's a [Node.js](https://nodejs.org) + [Electron Forge](https://www.electronforge.io) + [Koffi](https://koffi.dev) + [Handlebars](https://handlebarsjs.com) project.